CovertLab/parest/README.md

 ### Changing the kinetic rate laws

 Kinetic rate laws are automatically assembled using the procedure described in the text.
 There is currently no option to use other kinetic rate law schemes.

+## Manuscript data and figures

+### Output data

+The data used to generate all output is committed in the directory structure.
+It has already been gathered up and validated for its dynamic viability.
+If you wish to regenerate the data, you will need to call `main.py` or `main_alt.py` with the correct arguments for 300 seeds, then re-gather and output the data.
+System independence of results should be true but is difficult to verify.

+### Figures

+Figure generation files are found under the `figures` subdirectory.
+They should be executed from the root `parest` directory.

+### Tables

+Table generation files are found under the `tables` subdirectory.
+They should be executed from the root `parest` directory.